Help! I have been arrested

 Suspects have the right to consult with a lawyer before being interrogated.
 The police interrogators are impatient to start the interrogation and do not like to wait for a lawyer, but in recent years the police have tried to make sure that the right to counsel is kept.
 You will usually be allowed to make the famous “one phone call”.
 Call someone you can rely upon, this could be a lawyer (my number is 054-4222892) tell them (me) where you are and to send you a lawyer to the police station.
 The thought that a lawyer, or friend, is waiting outside is comforting, and being able to speak to a lawyer, even for a few minutes before the interrogation, can be a big psychological help.
 Ideally your legal consultation should be in person with the lawyer but a telephone conversation is the next best option.
 If you have not been arrested and are summoned to the police; call a lawyer and consult as early as possible so you come prepared.

 If you and your police interrogator do not have a common language you must have an interpreter present.
 Insist on this.
 Also, get a lawyer who speaks your language.
 Minors and the physically or mentally handicapped also have special entitlements, such as someone neutral being present.
-If you are a foreign national ask to see your consular official.
-In my experience consular officials will not arrive in time for you to see them before the interrogation, the police will not wait and in any case most countries (USA, UK and others) will not send anyone, but it is still it is worth a try.
+If you are a foreign national ask to see your consular official, but in my experience consular officials will not arrive in time for you to see them before the interrogation, the police will not wait and in any case most countries (USA, UK and others) will not send anyone, but it is still it is worth a try.

 Police interrogation rooms

 While in the Israeli police interrogation room, you have a limited right to remain silent because your silence, your failure to give answers to police questions, can in itself be incriminating.
 (I know that in the US there is the 5th Amendment but you ain’t in America.)
 My advice is simple: if you are guilty say nothing, if you are innocent say it out loud and clear.
 It is best to consult with a lawyer beforehand to know if you are innocent or not (this is very often a complex issue).
 If there is even a small chance you are implicated in a crime then shut up, say nothing, say you want to consult with a lawyer, say you forgot, say you do not understand, just do not say anything about what you did.
 Nothing at all.
 I know this is incriminating (the silence is incriminating), but only to a certain extent, read on.
 Many convictions in Israel are based on the confession of the arrested suspect with minimal external evidence.
 Once you confess, it is near impossible to recant.
 I will say that again, because people do not get it: if you confess it is all over.
 The police will stop gathering evidence and the case is shut.
-If your lawyer pleads to the judge later that the confession is no good, you can be quite sure that that plea will not be accepted.
+If your lawyer pleads to the judge later that the confession is no good, you can be fairly sure that that plea will not be accepted.
 Your confession in the police station is final.

 But, if you are really, really sure you are innocent – tell all.
 Where were you at the time of the crime, who was with you, your lack of motive, your lack of criminal record, your fear of knives, your hatred of drugs (pick the true and appropriate arguments).
 The police interrogation room is the time to say all this.
 If you say it enough times, and clearly enough, then maybe someone will listen and you get to go home.
 It is not wise to wait and plead innocence later, do it immediately and loudly, clearly and often.
 But, if you are not sure of something – eg if you are not sure you are innocent – then be quiet, silent, that is generally safer.